Costco at Westgate West Shopping Center

 • Closing the existing driveway at the end of Graves Avenue (across from the Saratoga Dog Park).

 • Replacing the 4-foot wall along Graves Avenue with a 6-foot wall set back to align with the Costco building and to increase the landscaped area and screen parking.
+Additionally, the plan intends to preserve the 55 beautiful magnolia and olive trees located on Graves Avenue.

 • Improving the pathway on Lawrence Expressway between Graves Avenue and the Lawrence Expressway driveway to match the sidewalk south of the driveway.